ewjay/fapiwiki/Editors-Draft-00.md

 * *redirect_uri* REQUIRED.
 The value shall be unique for each Authorization Server for public clients.
 * *state* REQUIRED.
 * *nonce* REQUIRED.
 * *prompt* REQUIRED.
-The value shall contain the values `prompt` and `consent` to request that Authorization Server perform user authentication and obtain explicit authorization for the client to read financial data.
+The value shall contain `consent` to request that Authorization Server perform user authentication and obtain explicit authorization for the client to read financial data.
 * *acr_values* REQUIRED.
 The value shall be set to values that indicate an authentication context of LOA 2 or higher.

 Public clients shall use RFC7636 - Proof Key for Code Exchange by OAuth Public Clients to mitigate authorization code interception.
 As such, a public client shall follow the protocol as defined in RFC7636.
 The public client shall create a Code Verifier.
 A Code Challenge shall be created using *S256* as the method.
 The following paremeters are added to the authentication request: